OSTRICH2: Solver for Complex String Constraints: Extensibility

 \section{Extensibility}

-An important features of OSTRICH is the possibility to extend the solver with minimal effort.
-OSTRICH’s \texttt{PreOp} trait lets users add new string functions by overriding three core methods.
-This can be done in either Scala (the main language used to implement OSTRICH) or in Java.
+An important feature of OSTRICH2 is the possibility to extend the solver with minimal effort.
+OSTRICH2’s \texttt{PreOp} trait lets users add new string functions by overriding three core methods.
+This can be done in either Scala (the main language used to implement OSTRICH2) or in Java.
 Below we show each method in turn, together with the \texttt{ReversePreOp} implementation\footnote{This snippet is abbreviated for clarity.
 The full implementation in \texttt{ReversePreOp.scala} includes additional automaton‐type matching and error handling.}.

 First, the method \texttt{apply} computes the \emph{pre-image} of a regular language under $f$, which is the core operation needed for backward propagation in RCP.
 The method is passed any existing automata constraints on the $r$ arguments (which may be ignored) and the automaton $\mathcal{A}$ representing the result language.
 The method returns an iterator over tuples of automata whose images under $f$ lie inside $\mathcal{A}$, plus (optionally) the subset of the input constraints actually used.